Skillmon/tex_insertionsort/README.md

 The default definition of `\inso@S@ifsmaller` is pretty slow, making this version's default slower than the default of the [complicated one](#complicated).
-It should work for lists which contain integers, floats, or dimensions (even if they are mixed, using `pt` for integers and floats), but this flexibility comes at a performance cost.
+It should work for lists which contain integers, floats, or dimensions (even if they are mixed, using multiples of the dimen `\inso@unit` for integers and floats), but this flexibility comes at a performance cost.
 If you can guarantee the format of each element to work for a fast test you should redefine `\inso@S@ifsmaller` to that test (e.g., by using [`\InsertionsortS`](#InsertionsortS)) and only then this version is (considerably) faster than [its sibling](#complicated).